Uniswap v4 hook

 Gas overhead

-Verifying flagged tokens hit the mirror
+Verifying a flag reached the mirror

 import { Contract, JsonRpcProvider } from "ethers";

-const provider = new JsonRpcProvider("https://ethereum-sepolia-rpc.publicnode.com");
+const provider = new JsonRpcProvider("https://sepolia.base.org");

 const mirror = new Contract(MIRROR_ADDRESS, [

-"function isMirrored(bytes32) view returns (bool)",
+"function isHardBlocked(address) view returns (bool)",

 ], provider);